 Health Insurance and Health and Counseling Fee

 Additionally, all Denver Law students charged a Health and Counseling Fee which covers many of the services provided by the Heath and Counseling Center (HCC).
-The Health & Counseling fee is $234 per semester.
+This fee is $237 per semester and can be waived.

 You may waive the Health Insurance if you have other coverage.
 You also have a choice to waive the Health and Counseling Fee; doing so will mean that you would be charged an office visit fee for going to the HCC and would need to pay for all services up front.

 Health insurance may be waived online through the “Law Student” tab of webCentral.
 The Accept/Waive Health Insurance link is listed under the “Registration Tools” box.